yliapis/blog/_posts/2018-1-14-The-Kalman-Filter.md

   </tr>
 </table>

-The full derivation is beyond the scope of this post, although those interested in learning more are recommended Faragher's introductory paper [1], [], and.
+The full derivation is beyond the scope of this post, although those interested in learning more are recommended references [1], [5], and [6].
 In summary, the Kalman filter minimizes the square error between the true state and estimated state,

 $$ E[ \| \mathbf{x}_{k} - \hat{\mathbf{x}}_{k} \| ] $$

+There are many different formulations of the Kalman filter, and we have covered the most basic formulation.

 # Experiments

-To illustrate the concept of the Kalman Filter, we will construct a toy example: Given a particle's position over time, we will try to estimate its velocity.
-For simplicity, we will deal with the 1-D case.
+To illustrate the concept of the Kalman Filter, we will construct a toy example: Given a particle's 1 dimentional position over time, we will try to estimate its velocity.

 ### Notation